Renters rights have changed from 1 May 2026 due to the new Renters’ Rights Act

 • Make sure that the property is adequately heated and ventilated to prevent damage caused by freezing or mould

-• If bills are not included, you'll have to open gas/electricity accounts – you will need the opening meter readings to do this
+• If bills are not included, you'll have to open gas/electricity and water accounts – you will need the opening meter readings to do this, though some properties don't have a water meter

 • You'll be responsible for managing your council tax payments: